tq-systems/meta-tq/doc/README.TQMa65xx.md

     detected.
 Use a USB2 OTG cable.
   - In device mode (gadget driver), USB2 is used even when both sides and the cable should support USB3.
+* The 6 PRU Ethernet ports only work in PHY master mode.
+This makes it impossible to connect these ports to other devices that enforce master mode (like the PRU ports of other MBa65xx boards).
 * SPI Linux boot from UBIFS is currently unsupported.
 * The linux-ti-tq-5.4.109 recipe is not based on linux-yocto, so the kernel defconfig cannot be extended using config fragments.